jeromecoupe/webstoemp/_posts/2016-12-13-to-hell-with-abstract-prescriptive-deliverables.md

 Everyone only has 15 seconds to rate each design on a scale ranging from 1 to 5.
 We then tally up the results and discuss the top three design approaches and why people think they would work.
 We also discuss the bottom three and why people think these approaches would not work for the project at hand.
 Take notes.

-Again, we have collectively built a design briefing.
+Again, we have collectively built a design brief.
 We can feed designers data that they can then interpret to create an element collage for the project.

 ## Build a clickable content prototype